 6. The Celebrities for your Business (VIP cx)

 These buyer personas for eCommerce are the folks who have spent a lot on your products and gained the title of VIPs.
 Of course, these people require some special attention and credit for their contribution.

 The discount offers are the must-provide for these customers, but a little extra is still vital.

 Offer them a luxury gift along with a discount on a purchase of the minimum worth of products.
-It could be your one of the [premium best sellers or a buy one get one on your premium products.
+It could be one of the [premium best sellers or a buy one get one on your premium products.

 These people can also become your influencers, hence, do ask them to write reviews for their purchases.
 Also, send them a referral code via mail that allows them credit if someone uses their reference.